-If you’re self-employed, the government has announced a range of measures to support you.
+If you’re self-employed, the government has announced a range of measures to help and support you.
 This guide tells you more about the available schemes and how they will affect you if you’re a sole trader, work in the gig economy or run your own business.
 There’s also information about the types of welfare benefits you might be entitled to claim if your income has dropped or you can’t work because you’re sick or self-isolating.

 Coronavirus self-employment income support scheme